 The purpose of this podcast

-To begin, we decided to start this podcast to help those think through whether they want to start a private practice, how exactly to do it, and then ultimately how to really grow it.
-We want to show clinicians how to build a practice with a faith-based perspective, and the understanding of how to do it in an ethical way.
+To begin, we decided to start this podcast to help those think through whether they want to start a private practice.
+So, they’ll want to know how exactly to do it.
+And, ultimately how to really grow it.
+We want to show clinicians how to build a practice with a faith-based perspective.
+And, the understanding of how to do it in an ethical way.

 Whitney’s story with a faith-based practice

-As you may or may not know, Whitney is one of the consultants at Practice Of The Practice.
-She grew up in Georgia and throughout her childhood and high school, was naturally drawn into faith because of what she went through.
+As you may or may not know, Whitney is one of the private practice consultants at Practice Of The Practice.
+She grew up in Georgia.
+And, throughout her childhood and high school, was naturally drawn into faith because of what she went through.
 She got involved in a church and that’s where her faith really grew.

 In college, her faith grew even more.
 Not long after graduating, she wondered what she wanted to do as a profession.
 Whilst considering youth ministries, she ended up becoming a missionary.
-It was during that time that she started counselling and after much prayer and consideration, she figured out that she was quite good at it, and this is what she wanted to do.
+It was during that time that she started counseling.
+And, after much prayer and consideration, she figured out that she was quite good at it.
+And, this is what she wanted to do.

-So she went off to university and got a master’s degree in professional counselling.
+So she went off to university and got a master’s degree in professional counseling.
 After graduation, she moved to Colorado and took a job at a psych ward for 4 years.

-While she was there, she made a connection with another counsellor that supervised her and got her into private practice.
+While she was there, she made a connection with another counselor that supervised her and got her into private practice.
 Things were going really well!
 Until they were all let go of their jobs.
-All of the clinicians decided to find office space and started seeing their clients one week after they were let go.
-Each started their own practices but all collaborated like a group practice.
+So, all of the clinicians decided to find office space and started seeing their clients one week after they were let go.
+Each started their own practices.
+However, they all collaborated like a group practice.

-But then Whitney and her family moved out to Savana and she felt like she had taken so many steps backwards.
+But then, Whitney and her family moved out to Savana.
+Because of this, she felt like she had taken so many steps backward.

-Coincidently, someone from graduate school reached out to her about a friend who was also a faith-based counsellor.
+Coincidently, someone from graduate school reached out to her about a friend who was also a faith-based counselor.
 They decided to rent some space together and just go for it.
-A connection from one of the churches brought them in as church counsellors where they worked with the church for a year.
+A connection from one of the churches brought them in as church counselors where they worked with the church for a year.

-They started getting really busy, with Whitney seeing 18 clients a week in 2016.
+They started getting really busy.
+Now, Whitney was seeing 18 clients a week in 2016.
 It was around about that time that Whitney also started listening to Joe’s podcast.
 She managed to connect with him and have a consulting call with him.